 The Recipe: Traditional Caesar Salad with a Gluten Free Option

-Tips and what you will need: (affiliate links) I recommend making your own mayo for the dressing.
-I swear it’s easy and takes only a minute and you can use the leftovers on sandwiches or this chicken salad.
+Tips and what you will need: (affiliate links) I recommend Chosen Foods Mayo for the dressing.
 You will need a microplane to grate Parmesan, and a good sea salt.
-Click for gluten free croutons and anchovy paste (optional).
+Click for gluten free croutons, GF Worchestershire sauce and anchovy paste (optional).

 A quick and easy salad to serve alongside any Italian main course or toss with rotisserie chicken for a complete meal.
 To make the dressing taste it's best make your own mayo!
 I provided a link in the blog post.